Foreign Emoluments Clause: Titles of nobility

 The issue of titles was of serious importance to the American Revolutionaries and the Framers of the Constitution.
 Some felt that titles of nobility had no place in an equal and just society because they clouded people's judgment.
 Thomas Paine, in a criticism on nobility in general, wrote:

-He felt that titles blinded people from seeing the true character of a person by providing titled individuals a lustre.
+Paine felt that titles blinded people from seeing the true character of a person by providing titled individuals a lustre.
 Many Americans connected titles with the corruption that they had experienced from Great Britain, while others, like Benjamin Franklin, did not have as negative a view of titles.
 He felt that if a title is ascending, that is, it is achieved through hard work during a person's lifetime, it is good because it encourages the title holder's posterity to aspire to achieve the same or greater title; however, Franklin commented, that if a title is descending, that is, it is passed down from the title holder to his posterity, then it is:

 President's title

 One of the first issues that the United States Senate dealt with was the title of president.
 Vice President John Adams called the senators' attention to this pressing procedural matter.
-Most senators were averse to calling the president anything that resembled the titles of European monarchs, yet John Adams proceeded to recommend the title: "His Highness, the President of the United States, and Protector of their Liberties," an attempt to imitate the titles of the British monarch: "By the Grace of God, of Great Britain, France and Ireland, King, Defender of the Faith, Prince-Elector of Hannover, Duke of Brunswick" and the French monarch: "By the Grace of God, Most Christian King of France and Navarre."
+Most senators were averse to calling the president anything that resembled the titles of European monarchs, yet John Adams proceeded to recommend the title "His Highness, the President of the United States, and Protector of their Liberties," an attempt to imitate the titles of the British monarch ("By the Grace of God, of Great Britain, France and Ireland, King, Defender of the Faith, Prince-Elector of Hannover, Duke of Brunswick") and the French monarch ("By the Grace of God, Most Christian King of France and Navarre."

 Some senators favored "His Elective Majesty" or "His Excellency" (the latter of which would become the standard form of address for elected presidents of later republics).
 James Madison, a member of the House of Representatives, declared that the European titles were ill-suited for the "genius of the people" and "the nature of our Government".
-Washington became completely embarrassed with the topic and so the senators dropped it.
-From then on the president would simply be called the President of the United States or Mr. President, drawing a sharp distinction between American and European customs.
+Washington became completely embarrassed with the topic and so the senators dropped it; subsequently, the president would simply be called the "President of the United States" or "Mr. President", drawing a sharp distinction between American and European customs.

 Under the rules of etiquette, the President, Vice President, members of both houses of Congress, governors of states, members of state legislatures, and mayors are accorded the title "The Honorable".

 Internationally, the President is referred to as His Excellency.